avajs/ava/docs/recipes/flow.md

 This guide assumes you've already set up Flow for your project.
 Note that AVA's definition as been tested with version 0.95.1.

-We recommend you use AVA's built-in Babel pipeline to strip Flow type annotations and declarations.
+We recommend you use AVA's [Babel support](https://github.com/avajs/babel) to strip Flow type annotations and declarations.
 AVA automatically applies your project's Babel configuration, so everything may just work without changes.
 Alternatively install [`@babel/plugin-transform-flow-strip-types`](https://www.npmjs.com/package/@babel/plugin-transform-flow-strip-types) and customize AVA's configuration in the `package.json` file (or the `ava.config.js` file) as follows.

 **`package.json`:**